Consensys/besu-shomei-plugin/README.md

 ## Release Process
 Here are the steps for releasing a new version of the plugin:
-1. Create a tag with the release version number in the format vX.Y.Z (e.g., v.0.2.0).
+1. Create a tag with the release version number in the format vX.Y.Z (e.g., v0.2.0 creates a release version 0.2.0).
 2. Push the tag to the repository.
 3. GitHub Actions will automatically create a draft release for the release tag.
 4. Once the release workflow completes, update the release notes, uncheck "Draft", and publish the release.